MartinMeyer1/doc-iessb/docs/hp/overview.md

 # Heat Pumps

 For now, only heat pump control via [SG-Ready](technical/sgready) is supported.
-The only exception is for Stiebel Eltron heat pumps, if an [ISG-Web](https://www.stiebel-eltron.ch/de/home/produkte-loesungen/erneuerbare_energien/regelung_energiemanagement/isg-web/isg-web.html) module is installed.
+The only exception is for Stiebel Eltron heat pumps, with an [ISG-Web](https://www.stiebel-eltron.ch/de/home/produkte-loesungen/erneuerbare_energien/regelung_energiemanagement/isg-web/isg-web.html) module installed.

 ## Manufacturer documentation